FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 # Flatland Teleopkeys Tutorial using ROS 2

 This tutorial will show you how it is possible to use ROS 2 and the Flatland Simulator to create a simulated world with a robot and how to control it using the keyboard.
 It also briefly explains how these tools function but, if you wish to learn more about them, please visit the [ROS 2 Documentation](https://docs.ros.org/en/humble/) and the [Flatland Documentation](https://flatland-simulator.readthedocs.io/en/latest/).
-All the code in this project is written in python.
+All the code in this tutorial is written in python.

 # Setup and Pre-requisites